zinary/flutter_chat_app_UI/README.md

-# A chat application made using flutter
+# A chat application UI made using flutter

 ## Screenshots